 - Never use the PARK position as a substitute for the parking brake.
-Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Never leave children alone in a vehicle.
-Leaving unattended children in a vehicle is dangerous for a number of reasons.
-A child or others could be seriously or fatally injured. - Do not leave the key in the ignition.
-A child could operate power windows, other controls, or move the vehicle.
+Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - When leaving the vehicle, always remove the key fob from the ignition and lock your vehicle. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+A child or others could be seriously or fatally injured.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever.